ililcheva/BookStore-Internship-Task/README.md

 You, the front-end engineer, have to develop an Angular 4 application that uses her API (http://milenabooks.azurewebsites.net/Help)  to:

-- List all the books
+- List all the books //DONE :)
 - Create a book
 - Delete a book
-- Edit a book.
+- Edit a book. //DONE :) PS: Have a look at the Console if you decide to try the functionality.
+- BONUS: View book details //DONE :)

 Upload the project on Github when it is ready.